Store Manager Resume: Templates, Examples & Essential Skills

 - Include relevant volunteer work

-By adding these elements you can show that you have some transferrable skills and can possibly adapt quickly to the Store Manager position.
+By adding these elements you can show that you have some transferable skills and can possibly adapt quickly to the Store Manager position.

 When writing your education section, keep the following in mind: